Squire balances clean fades with the coronavirus – TechCrunch

 “They don’t look at it as a job, they look at it as a life calling,” LaRon said.

 The high bar is precisely why a healthy chunk of Squire’s early days were defined by LaRon and Salvant sitting in barbershop chairs and asking a lot of questions.
-In fact, Salvant says he got his haircut by nearly 600 different barbers.
+In fact, Salvant says he got his hair cut by nearly 600 different barbers.

 “Part of them trusting you and you trust them happens if you sit down and get a haircut,” Salvant said.
 By and large, the feedback the co-founder got from barbers was that they needed a solution for the entire shop, as opposed to Squire’s original product aimed at a customer or individual barber.
 It gave them the faith to go for a vertical solution versus assuming a horizontal solution such as Square would do the job.